Emergency Procedures Fact Sheet

 Key Things to Keep In Mind

-• If facility has access to Hospital code teams and are required to use the Hospital wide Emergency code procedures, please include/upload in the application.
+• If the facility has access to an Internal Response Team or is required to follow hospital-wide emergency code procedures, include this information in the application.

-• Describe specific step by step basic first aid measures for each facility staff members to implement until arrival of ER personnel or ERT.
+• Describe step-by-step basic first aid measures for each staff member to implement until the arrival of emergency personnel or the Emergency Response Team (ERT).

-• Specific contact information for medical and other facility staff is to be documented in the emergency policy.
+• Document specific contact information for medical and other facility staff in the emergency policy.

-• Describe how emergency personnel (911) are to access the sleep facility during an emergency (e.g. lock box, access through hospital entrance etc) to ensure non-interrupted emergency care is provided to the patient.
-Scenarios would include when there is only 1 staff on site during testing hours.
+• Outline how emergency personnel (911) can access the sleep facility during an emergency (e.g., lock box, access through hospital entrance, etc.) to ensure uninterrupted emergency care, especially when only one staff member is on-site during testing hours.

-• Describe the medical procedure for instructing patients in contacting emergency assistance while on HSAT (call 911).
+• Describe the procedure for instructing patients on how to contact emergency assistance while on HSAT (e.g., calling 911).